Hi, I’m Dr. Alex (she/her/hers). I’m the founder and owner of Boston Pelvic Physical Therapy.

-I received my doctorate degree in Physical Therapy and undergraduate degree in Rehabilitation Science from Northeastern University in Boston, MA.
-I have honed my skills as a pelvic floor specialist working at Beth Israel Deaconess Medical Center in Boston and Touro Infirmary in New Orleans.
+I received both my doctorate degree in Physical Therapy and undergraduate degree in Rehabilitation Science from Northeastern University in Boston, MA.

-I specialize in pelvic floor physical therapy treatment for people who are; pregnant and postpartum, experiencing menopause, prostate cancer, and other urogynecological cancers; and patients of all gender expressions with bowel, bladder, and sexual dysfunction across all adult age groups.
+My specialties include pelvic floor physical therapy treatment for people who are; pregnant and postpartum, experiencing menopause, prostate cancer, and other urogynecological cancers; and people of all gender expressions with bowel, bladder, and sexual dysfunction across all adult age groups.

 While living in New Orleans, I was a dedicated partner of the NOLA Transgender Institute, working with patients undergoing gender confirming surgeries.
 I am proud to serve the LGBTQIA+ community.

 In addition to being a PT, I love spending time with my husband and two children, getting together with my girlfriends, and enjoying good food.
 Some fun facts about me are that I’ve run two marathons, played rugby in college, and did a brief stint working on a vineyard in New Zealand.

 I am a Doctor of Physical Therapy.
 I graduated from Springfield College with honors and have extensive post-graduate training in pelvic health for all genders, sports medicine, and trigger point dry needling.